American whiskey: Prohibition

+Post-Prohibition

+With the repeal of Prohibition in 1933, whiskey production came back into the legal fold and distilleries resumed operation, and new innovations, such as the creation of more branded products, began to take shape.
+Bourbon and Tennessee whiskey brands like Jim Beam and Jack Daniel's grew in popularity becoming household names both in the U.S. and abroad.
+The rise of international markets, coupled with the increasing interest in cocktails and American-style drinks, helped bourbon and Tennessee whiskey become globally recognized.

+In the 1980s distillers began focusing on small-batch and artisanal products like Maker's Mark and Old Rip Van Winkle.

+The modern era

+In the 21st century, the American whiskey industry has undergone a resurgence, characterized by the growth of small, craft distilleries, experimentation with new styles, and a renewed interest in heritage methods.
+Rye whiskey enjoyed a revival, thanks to its use in craft cocktails and as an alternative to bourbon.
+Also, whiskey producers have experimented with different cask finishes, such as port, rum, and sherry casks, and the use of innovative grains like quinoa and millet.

+In December 2024 a new category was introduced.
+The Alcohol and Tobacco Tax and Trade Bureau has officially recognised American single malt as a whiskey category.

 Regulations

 The production and labeling of American whiskey is governed by Title 27 of the U.S. Code of Federal Regulations.
 Outside of the U.S., various other countries recognize certain types of American whiskey, such as bourbon and Tennessee whiskey, as indigenous products of the U.S. that must be produced (although not necessarily bottled) in the U.S. When sold in another country, American whiskey may also be required to conform to local product requirements that apply to whiskey in general when sold in that country.
 In some cases, this may involve stricter standards than U.S. law.

 Canadian law requires that products labeled as bourbon or Tennessee whiskey must satisfy the laws of the U.S. that regulate its manufacture "for consumption in the United States".
 Some other countries do not specify this requirement.
-This distinction can be important, as U.S. regulations include substantial exemptions for products that are made for export rather than for consumption within the U.S.
+This distinction can be significant, as U.S. regulations include substantial exemptions for products that are made for export rather than for consumption within the U.S.

+Production

+According to the Distilled Spirits Council of the United States, whiskey sales will reach $5.1 billion in 2023, with the majority of sales being bourbon.
+The capacity has also increased to over two million barrels annually since 2019.

+It is predicted that the global whiskey market will reach $127 billion by 2028.